With the Christmas holidays just around the corner, are you seeking something special for your loved ones? This year, we’ve got you covered...

 Have you heard of Ledger Art?
 Not many people have!
 But take a look and you will discover some of the most exciting and surprising indigenous artworks.
 These drawings are mainly from the 19th century, by indigenous peoples from America, mainly from the Plains region.
-These were nomadic people whose ability to train and ride horses is legendary.
-It includes tribes we all know from films and TV – Cheyenne, Comanche, Kiowa and the people we will look at more closely here, the Lakota.
+It includes tribes such as Cheyenne, Comanche, Kiowa, and the people we will look at more closely here, the Lakota.
 Ledger Art was made by Plateau and Great Basin artists too.
 This artistic genre flourished from around the 1860s all the way through to the 1920s.

-The ‘ledger’ is a lined accounting book and was a common source of paper for Native American artists.
-Traders, store-keepers, missionaries, and government workers all carried these small, sketchbook sized record books with them in their journeys across America.
-Paper may have been a symbol of an invasive culture, but tribal peoples quickly took advantage of this ready access to paper, pencils, paints, and inks.
+The “ledger” is a lined accounting book and was a common source of paper for Native American artists.
+Traders, store-keepers, missionaries, and government workers all carried these small, sketchbook-sized record books with them in their journeys across America.
+Paper may have been a symbol of an invasive culture, but tribal peoples quickly took advantage of this ready access to paper, pencils, paints, and ink.
 They used these new tools to expand and experiment with their art, transitioning to a completely new form.

 These ledgers show us a moment in art history.
 Over the top of a dull line of numbers recording trading prices and stocks, we might now see a horse at full gallop over the landscape, or a young warrior in gorgeously decorated leggings.
 Positive appropriation and recycling at its most magical and energetic!